Liang Daoming

 Map of Liang Daoming's Old Port Palembang.

-Liang Daoming (梁道明 (Liáng Dàomíng)) was an abscondee of the Chinese Ming Dynasty who became king of Palembang in Srivijaya.
+Liang Daoming (梁道明 (Liáng Dàomíng)) was an abscondee of the Chinese Ming Dynasty who became king of Palembang in 1397.
 He hailed from Guangdong province and was of Cantonese descent.

-According to the Ming records, he had thousands of followers and a sizable military contingent in Palembang.
+According to Ming dynasty records, he had thousands of followers and a sizable military contingent in Palembang.
 Liang Daoming's rule over Palembang was acknowledged by the Ming emperor and protected by Zheng He's armada (1403–1424).